 And that’s with our sample seemingly refusing to top 3.64GHz when all its cores were occupied.
 My first taste of XFR hasn’t been the most exciting...

-But it’s really the gaming performance that we care about, and that’s where a lot of the initial concerns for Ryzen have… er… arisen.
+But it’s really the gaming performance that we care about, and that’s where a lot of the concerns for Ryzen have… er… arisen.
 Before I get into that though a quick note about testing - I’ve heard a lot of people getting stick for testing at 1080p when they themselves play at 1440p or 4K and want to see results for that.
 But here I’m testing the R7 1800X, not the GTX 1070 we’ve used in our test rig since we started benching CPUs here at PCGamesN.

-At 1440p or 4K all you’re really testing is the GPU performance, even at 1080p you can run into GPU limitations - as with Wildlands and Rise of the Tomb Raider - but you will still get a better idea of the performance delta between different chips when you’re not overly taxing the graphics silicon.
+At 1440p or 4K all you’re really testing is the GPU performance, even at 1080p you can run into GPU limitations - as with Rise of the Tomb Raider - but you will still get a better idea of the performance delta between different chips when you’re not overly taxing the graphics silicon.

 The performance difference though can almost disappear at the higher resolutions, so you may ask what does it matter?
 But as GPU power increases over time, as it inevitably does, the hidden performance differences will become more apparent as the platform matures.
 You may not care about it now, but you might in a year or two.